genes-and-health/TRE-documentation-v3/docs/using-the-tre/understanding-tre-folders-and-buckets.md

 The `red` bucket is a read-write bucket for TRE users to store scripts and data safely (with versioning back-up) and to permit the sharing of these between project collaborators.
 It is the only GCS bucket **directly** accessible to non-admin TRE users.
 You are advised to create your own subfolder in `red`; user folders are typically created as FirstnameLastname (so `/genesandhealth/red/JoeBloggs/`) although some iconoclasts have broken this convention.

 !!! danger "With great power..."
-    **comes great responsability.**  The `red` bucket is shared between all sandbox users **--even if you have created your own sub-directory**.
+    The `red` bucket is shared between all sandbox users **--even if you have created your own sub-directory**.
 This means that you can:

     * See all other sandbox users' files (and all other sandbox users can see your files)
     * Move/rename/delete **any** sandbox users' files
     <p>
-    Exercise great caution when moving or deleting files in the `red` bucket.
+    **Exercise caution when moving or deleting files in the `red` bucket.**

 #### The `consortiumpriorityperiod-library-red` bucket